ndgigliotti/data-science-toolkit/README.md

 # ndg-tools

 I developed the tools in this package for my own use on data science projects.
-They are in a stage of early development and not intended for general public use.
+They are in a stage of early development and not intended for public use.
 Nevertheless, you are free to install them.

 ```
 pip install git+https://github.com/ndgigliotti/ndg-tools.git@main